gozmanthefirst/tots/README.md

 ## Future Features

+- Folder Organization - Organize your tots into multiple folders for better categorization
 - Sharing - Ability to collaborate with others by sharing notes and lists
 - Media Support - Ability to add snapshots and images to your notes